Monugurjar07/delta-demo/README.md

 # delta-demo
-This is a demo for Git &amp; Githup class
+This is a demo for Git &amp; Githup class.